wilkos-dans/notify-documentation/webroot/content/patterns/announcement/announcement_with_review_resource_linked_to_repository_resource/_index.md

 ---
-title: "Announcement of new resource, relating to a different resource, in response to a previously made offer"
+title: "Announcement of a review, linked to a repository resource"
 date: "2021-03-08"
 description: ""
 layout: pattern_example